 In the beginning it seemed like a cool idea, you could rent out a room in your house for some extra cash here and there.
 Then it turned into a full on residential hotel business operated by corporations.
-We are experiencing a flood of vacation rentals such as Airbnb and Vrbo with over 1106 vacation rental properties in the city alone.
-These rentals are required to register with the city but only around 80 have done so.
-If we can realistically enforce a yearly registration fee of $500 per rental, we would generate an extra $500,000.00 a year in added revenue.
-This could be used toward Paying down debt, restoring our trash/ brush service, or adding police and fire personnel.
-Higher fees would deter bad actors from exploiting vacation rentals, it would also keep them from homesteading which will add more tax revenue for the city.
-Airbnb homes cause increased prices for long term renters.
-They use more of our police resources and intrude on their neighbors' privacy.
-It only makes sense they pay more.
+We are experiencing a flood of vacation rentals such as Airbnb and Vrbo with over a thousand vacation rental properties in the city alone.
+These rentals are required to register with the city but not many do.
+Its important we keep them accountable to ensure our residents are not overly burdened.
+These registration fees help with, added trash/ brush service,inspectors, police and fire personnel.
+On the othe hand Airbnb homes cause increased home values and vacation rentals can not be homesteaded meaning they pay higher taxes which help keep residents taxes lower.

 Electric scooters and bicycles can be very good for the community if used responsibly.
 Many tourist rent them instead of uber or lift.
 Many kids use them to go to school.
 Many older people that don't have the energy to ride a bike now can, and many residents use them to get around town...
 Myself included.
 They are economical, they are easy to use, they cut down on our carbon footprint and my favorite, they cut down on traffic.
 Let's figure out a way to get the offenders to adhere to basic safety rules rather then have a few bad apples ruin the whole bunch.
 Electric is the future, we can't just outlaw technology because we are to lazy to figure out a solution.